Allium cernuum 'Pink Nodding'

 (Pimpinella anisum ‘Anise’)

-Anise is a clump-forming tender perennial herb that is native to the Mediterranean region but can be commonly found growing in throughout the northern central United States.
-At maturity, this plant reaches the height of 3-4' and features green stems, feathery, fern-like foliage with numerous umbels of clustered white flowers.
-This plant attracts bees, butterflies, and parasitic wasps, is used to flavor perfume and toothpaste, makes insect repellent, essential oils, potpourri, and mouth wash, and is also both edible and medicinal!
+Anise is a clump-forming tender perennial herb that is native to the Mediterranean region but can be commonly found growing throughout the north-central United States.
+At maturity, this plant reaches a height of 3-4' and features green stems, feathery, fern-like foliage with numerous umbels of clustered white flowers.
+This plant attracts bees, butterflies, and parasitic wasps, is used to flavor perfume and toothpaste, makes insect repellent, essential oils, potpourri, and mouthwash, and is edible and medicinal!

 (Hyssopus officinalis ‘Hyssop')